jiahecui/SenAOReFoc/README.md

 focusing unit.
-The software can be ran in either 'debug mode' to perform functionality tests without connected hardware (DM and SHWS), or 'standard mode' on a well-aligned optical sectioning microscope (confocal, multi-photon, etc.).
+The software can be ran in either 'debug mode' to perform functionality tests without connected hardware (DM and SHWS), or 'standard mode' on a well-aligned optical sectioning microscope (confocal, multiphoton, etc.).
+User controllable system parameters can be freely accessed and modified in a separate configuration file that is loaded upon software initialisation, and parameters that require continuous user input can be modified from the GUI.
+Parameters calculated when running the software, as well as important result data, are grouped and saved in a separate HDF5 file that can be read with HDFView software.
 Automated AO performance characterisations can be performed in 'standard mode' to assess the correction ability of the optical system.
 If the adopted DM is designed with a large stroke, i.e., is capable of large deformations, both the closed-loop AO correction and